joostdekeijzer/wp_network_shared_media/readme.txt

 This plugin adds a new tab to the "Add Media" window, allowing you to access media in other blogs.

-It can be very helpfull when you use http://wordpress.org/extend/plugins/multisite-language-switcher/ for setting up a multi-langual site as it prevents the editors from having to upload images twice.
+It can be very helpfull when you use [Multisite Language Switcher](http://wordpress.org/extend/plugins/multisite-language-switcher/) plugin for setting up a multi-langual site as it prevents the editors from having to upload images twice.

-Based on a blogpost by Aaron Eaton: http://blog.channeleaton.com/sharing-media-libraries-across-network-sites
+Based on a blogpost by [Aaron Eaton](http://blog.channeleaton.com/sharing-media-libraries-across-network-sites).

 == Installation ==